 5. Calculation of tax liabilities

-5.1 Liabilities of individuals to Income Tax, CGT and IHT; tax planning measures to reduce liability calculate a tax liability from data given; taking into account appropriate allowances, reliefs and exemptions.
+5.1 Liabilities of individuals to Income Tax, CGT and IHT; tax planning measures to reduce liability

+- calculate a tax liability from data given; taking into account appropriate allowances, reliefs and exemptions; - demonstrate practical ways of reducing the liability.